 - Optional - transmission of analysis/decoding results to emergency response authorities through a web portal.

-Fig. Example of a comprehensive GIS view by LLC "GEO Innoter" and metadata of several identified oil spills.The presence of an oil spill monitoring system using a complex of aerospace methods with a time lag of about 4 hours (as of December 2022) allows for on-site situation control and environmental analysis for the presence of oil and oil product spills in the area of interest n years prior.
+Fig. Example of a comprehensive GIS view by LTD "GEO Innoter" and metadata of several identified oil spills.The presence of an oil spill monitoring (oil spill detection) system using a complex of aerospace methods with a time lag of about 4 hours (as of December 2022) allows for on-site situation control and environmental analysis for the presence of oil and oil product spills in the area of interest n years prior.

 In 2014, INNOTER, on behalf of the "Public Association for the Promotion of Science Development - Partner" (Republic of Azerbaijan, Baku), in the interests of the National Aviation Academy of Azerbaijan, performed work on the selection, ordering, pre-processing, and delivery of space images obtained over the Caspian Sea area from radar remote sensing satellites (Contract № 003/C-I-14 dated 23.01.2014).